Title and statement of responsibility area

 Immediate source of acquisition

-All records have been acquired from VSW.
+All records transferred directly from VSW.

 Language of material